-Roma are a group of people who live mainly in southern and eastern Europe, often in poverty.
-They tend to live in camps, caravans or informal settlements and have been the target of persecution throughout history.
+Roma are a group of people marked by poverty who live mainly in southern and eastern Europe.
+Often referred to as Gypsies, they tend to live in camps or caravans and have been persecuted throughout history.